 Here is the view a few months later.
 It looks devastated, but the oaks will fill in over time and there will be lots of value in even the smaller dead trees as they decompose and offer perching spots as well as a carbon supply to the decomposition process.

-Step two of this process, as advised by the trusty “Living With Wildlife” was to dig a trench along the house, line it with hardware cloth, and hope for the best (that last is my own feeling).
+Step two of this process, as advised by the trusty “Living With Wildlife” was to dig a trench along the house, line it with hardware cloth, and hope for the best (that last bit is my own).

-A day or two later, the alarmed-squirrel sound outside inspired me to try to get close enough to take a couple of photos.
-She was barking at the cat, which probably does not outweigh her, and for once did not mind me getting within range.
-Grey squirrels have an interesting chuckling sound as well as higher-pitched calls when they really want to get attention.
+A day or two later, an alarmed-squirrel sound outside inspired me to try to get close enough to take a couple of photos.
+This was indeed our wonderful Western gray – bigger bushy tail, silvery grey.
+She was barking at the cat, which probably does not outweigh her, and for once this tree squirrel did not mind me getting within range.
+Gray squirrels make an interesting chuckling sound.
 At the same time she was drumming on the tree branch with her claws, sending a complicated message to whatever other creatures could speak squirrel.
-Squirrels are definitely more at home in the trees, where they are in command.
+Perhaps the ground squirrel,which also climbs trees.